Greenspoint, Houston: Public libraries

 The Harris County Public Library Aldine Branch, located at 11331 Airline Drive in Greenspoint and in Houston, serves the community.
 The 13268 sqft branch opened in 1976.
 The renovated Aldine Branch reopened on September 6, 2001.
 The expansion and renovation was originally scheduled to be completed in January 2001.
 Due to the expansion, the library gained 6000 sqft, which led to increases in meeting spaces and a 100% increase in the number of computers.
 Students from Aldine High School, Aldine 9th Grade School, Stovall Middle School, and Black Elementary School use the branch.

-Parks and recreation

-The management district destroyed two abandoned apartment complexes and replaced them with parks operated by the management district.
-The 2.5 acre CityView Park includes benches, a garden, a 30 ft by 30 ft pavilion, a trellis, a seat wall used for resting and providing shade, and tables.
-The 11 acre Thomas R. Wussow Park has baseball/soccer (football) fields, hike and bicycle trails, a playground, a public pavilion, a spray ground, and sand volleyball courts.
-The park was named after Thomas R. Wussow, the founder of the district and a member of the district's board.

-In 2010 the management district announced that a 10 acre skate park would be established by 2010 in an area at Kuykendahl Road at Rankin Road, near Interstate 45.